How and When to Tell Your Employees You’re Selling Your Business

 Once your employees come to realize that the company can operate without you, they’ll be better prepared to work for a new owner.
 Nonetheless, many owners selling a company will incorporate a transition period into the process.
 This will help the owner to stay involved with the business after the sale closes.
 This lets the seller help to solidify the evolving relationship between the new owner and the employees.

 When the time comes to break the news to your employees, think Abe Lincoln.
 Honesty is always the best policy.
 You’ll have all of the information you need to answer their questions.
 You can emphasize that the ownership transition is a “win” for everyone involved.
 Be positive and let them know that you are confident that the new owner will treat them well.
 Try to select the new owner based in some part on the fact that they share your values.
 Let the employees know this — it will be reassuring in a stressful time.
 Furthermore, plan on taking the time needed to answer their questions.
 Working with a business consultant like Andrew will give you plenty of preparation for this meeting.

-Andrew is a business expert and has negotiated hundreds of business transactions in cities throughout the Sacramento Region.
+Andrew is a 36 + year business owner and has negotiated hundreds of business transactions in cities throughout the Sacramento Region.
 He’s worked with business owners in Citrus Heights, Rancho Cordova, Folsom, Elk Grove, Roseville, Rocklin, Davis, El Dorado Hills, and Cameron Park.
 Andrew can help you with deciding on an appropriate buyer and answer all of your questions.